ibm-mas/ansible-devops/ibm/mas_devops/roles/dro/README.md

     The `uninstall` action works across both `uds` and `dro` roles.

+### dro_namespace
+DRO can be installed on a different namespace, on certain type of OCP clusters where redhat* namespaces have restricted access, User can configure and install DRO on a custom namespace of their choosing by supplying a name using `DRO_NAMESPACE`

+- Environment Variable: `DRO_NAMESPACE`
+- Default Value: redhat-marketplace

 ### dro_migration
 To migrate from `IBM User Data Services` to `ibm-data-reporter`, set `DRO_MIGRATION` variable to `True`.